 \section{Background material}

-The \textit{$A$-fibered Burnside ring} $\BAG$ is defined as the Grothendieck ring of category $_G\text{set}^A$ of $A$-fibered $G$-sets with finitely many orbits, however, we will be working with a presentation of this ring instead.
-An \textit{$A$-subcharacter} or \textit{$A$-monomial pair} of $G$ is a pair $(H,\phi)$ for some $H\leq G$ and $\phi\in \text{Hom}(H,A)$.
-The set of all $A$-subcharacters is denoted by $\MAG$, and the group $G$ acts on this set by conjugation; we write $[H,\phi]_G$ for the orbit of $(H,\phi)$, and $N_G(H,\phi)$ for its stabilizer.
-The $A$-fibered Burnside ring $\BAG$ can be presented as the free abelian group on the orbit set $G\backslash \MAG$ that we call its \textit{standard basis} or \textit{monomial basis}, where the multiplication is defined by
+Formally, the \textit{$A$-fibered Burnside ring} $\BAG$ is defined as the Grothendieck ring of the category $_G\text{set}^A$ of $A$-fibered $G$-sets having finitely many orbits, but we will be working with a more common presentation instead.
+An \textit{$A$-subcharacter} or \textit{$A$-monomial pair} of $G$ is a pair $(H,\phi)$ where $H\leq G$ and $\phi\in \text{Hom}(H,A)$.
+The set of all $A$-subcharacters is indicated by $\MAG$; the group $G$ acts on $\MAG$ by conjugation, and we write $[H,\phi]_G$ for the orbit of a pair $(H,\phi)$ and $N_G(H,\phi)$ for its stabilizer.
+We present the $A$-fibered Burnside ring $\BAG$ as the free abelian group on the orbit set $G\backslash \MAG$, which we refer to as the \textit{standard basis} or \textit{monomial basis}, for the multiplication defined by